Red Rock Resorts (RRR) Long-Term Debt Repayments (2016 - 2021)

 - Quarterly Long-Term Debt Repayments fell 93.89% to $47.7 million in Q1 2021 from the year-ago period, while the trailing twelve-month figure was $1.1 billion through Mar 2021, up 3.27% year-over-year, with the annual reading at $1.1 million for FY2021, 3.72% up from the prior year.

-- Long-Term Debt Repayments for Q1 2021 was $47.7 million at Red Rock Resorts, down from $57.0 million in the prior quarter.
+- Long-Term Debt Repayments was $47.7 million for Q1 2021 at Red Rock Resorts, down from $57.0 million in the prior quarter.

-- The five-year high for Long-Term Debt Repayments was $780.8 million in Q1 2020, with the low at -$622.3 million in Q4 2017.
+- Over five years, Long-Term Debt Repayments peaked at $780.8 million in Q1 2020 and troughed at -$622.3 million in Q4 2017.

-- Over 5 years, Long-Term Debt Repayments stood at -$622.3 million in 2017, then skyrocketed by 87.34% to -$78.8 million in 2018, then surged by 172.33% to $57.0 million in 2019, then changed by 0.0% to $57.0 million in 2020, then fell by 16.33% to $47.7 million in 2021.
+- A 5-year view of Long-Term Debt Repayments shows it stood at -$622.3 million in 2017, then surged by 87.34% to -$78.8 million in 2018, then soared by 172.33% to $57.0 million in 2019, then changed by 0.0% to $57.0 million in 2020, then dropped by 16.33% to $47.7 million in 2021.